discretize/discretize-guides/fractals/nightmare/index.md

 During the fight, break his defiance bar (2000 CC damage) as fast as possible to interrupt his *Caustic Explosion* skill.
 Siax will wipe your party if you fail to interrupt it with enough crowd control.
 Pay attention to his bouncing orb barrages, the *Vomit Toxin* and the exploding *Volatile Hallucinations* (at &lt;75%).
 Do not stand in the PBAoE when the inner circle reaches the outer to avoid spawning a *Nightmare Hallucination*.

-When Siax reaches 66%, four *Echoes of the Unclean* will spawn in the North, East, South and West which need to be killed quickly to interrupt his *Caustic Explosions*.
+When Siax reaches 66%, he gains <Effect name="invulnerability"/> and four *Echoes of the Unclean* will spawn in the North, East, South and West which need to be killed quickly to interrupt his *Caustic Explosions*.
 The same occurs at 33%, though the adds will have their spawning positions shifted clockwise.

 Assign players to each add before the fight by setting waypoints.
 The Mesmer and Druid will usually focus on one mob together due to their lower DPS.